JeromeJULIEN/JeromeJULIEN/README.md

 I've spent whole 2022 into intensive courses with O'Clock and Alyra schools to become a -not hardcore skilled but- reliable fullstack developer, passionate by code and blockchain technologies, theirs possibilities and theirs promises !
 During 2023, i build several projects for customers and personal purpose.

-I'm currently working on an iOS app, launch S1 2024 🚀
+I'm currently working on a personal iOS app, in beta testing 🚀 and for a ambitious curtomer project

 ## What do i want to do ?